DeepSourceCorp/globstar/docs/ci-cd-integration.md

 # CI/CD Integration

 Run Globstar in your CI/CD pipeline to enforce checkers on every commit and pull request.
-By default, `globstar check` will run all pre-defined checkers an all checkers discovered in the `.globstar` directory in the root of your repository.
+By default, `globstar check` will run all builtin checkers an all checkers discovered in the `.globstar` directory in the root of your repository.

 ## GitHub Actions